+In this section, the proposed technique used in PRE-sRBP will be compared to existing augmented BP \cite{ABP} and Chase decoder \cite{CHASE} used in classical error correction codes.

+In augmented BP \cite{ABP}, multiple selection rounds occur throughout the iterations.
+In each round, a specific fixed value is assigned to a variable node.
+Thus, the choice of the variable node in each round impacts subsequent selections, requiring the node selection algorithm in \cite{ABP} to perform iterative comparisons for accurately identifying the target variable node.
+In contrast, our PRE mechanism operates in a one-shot manner.
+Specifically, the PRE mechanism identifies $\lambda$ candidate error positions and eliminates them from each trial before employing the proposed sRBP decoder.
+In other words, the variable nodes selected in each trial are independent.
+This leads to a reduction in computational complexity.
+By executing the PRE mechanism only once and running $\lambda$ trials of the proposed sRBP decoder in parallel, the decoding latency can be further reduced, making the proposed approach particularly attractive for hardware implementation.

+We now compare our PRE-sRBP to the Chase decoder used in classical codes \cite{CHASE}.
+The Chase decoder evaluates various test error patterns, where the positions of the 1's are determined by the channel LLR.
+The objective is to adjust the received word so that it is closely aligned with the nearest codeword by adding a small set of those selected error patterns.
+The key differences between these two decoders are outlined below. \begin{enumerate} \item In the Chase decoder, to reduce the number of test patterns, the confidence value (or LLR) is used to determine the positions of 1's in the test patterns.
+Since there is no prior information available for quantum codes, the proposed decoder uses the proposition to obtain hard syndrome information to predict a candidate error instead of using soft channel information.

+\item In the Chase decoder, the number of test patterns and the locations of 1's are related to the capacity of the bounded-distance decoder, specifically \(\lfloor (d-1)/2 \rfloor\), where $d$ is the minimum distance of the code.
+However, since the decoding capacity of the proposed sRBP decoder is not only determined by the distance, the parameter \(\lambda_{\max}\) can be configured independently and is not tied to the specific codes used.
+In addition, since it is the syndrome $\mathbf{s}_r$ as the input for the proposed sRBP, a weight-one standard error pattern $\mathbf{e}_c$ is used for each trial to avoid the large Hamming distance between $\mathbf{s}_r$ and the original syndrome $\mathbf{s}$. \end{enumerate}

-\subsection{Error weight analysis}
+\subsection{Error Weight Analysis}

 Fig.~\ref{fig:errWeightPRO256} shows the solvable ratio using PRE-sRBP where $\lambda_{\max}=15$ and $I_t=6$.
-In comparison to that shown in Fig.~\ref{fig:errWeightRBP256}, the algorithm can solve error patterns with a weight of up to $11$, but the solvable ratio decreases to $88\%, 50\%,$ and $17\%$ for weights $12, 13$, and $14$, respectively.
+Compared with the results in Fig.~\ref{fig:errWeightRBP256}, PRE-sRBP can solve error patterns with weights up to $11$.
+However, the solvable ratio decreases to $88\%, 50\%,$ and $17\%$ for weights of $12, 13$, and $14$, respectively.

-The impact of trapping sets may be mitigated if a variable node involved in the trapping set is selected from the estimated support sequence.
-A scenario is demonstrated in Example \ref{ex:select} to show the effect of the selection on the decoder.
+The mitigation of trapping-set effects is possible if a variable node within a trapping set is selected based on the estimated support sequence.
+A scenario is demonstrated in Example \ref{ex:select} to show the effect of such variable-node selection on the decoder.